 Tip 2: Keep as organised as your nan’s spice rack

 Keeping your space clean and tidy can also mean organising in style.
-While I don’t suggest popping into your nearest K-mart to buy any new file holders (unless you’re keen to get delivery, because K-mart does that too), instead you can use the things you have around you.
+While you could pop into your nearest K-mart to buy any new file holders, try using the things you have around you instead.
 Here are some ideas:

 - A mason jar could be a rustic pen holder.